 The school offers various academic programs such as technical education, engineering, bio-med, and agriculture, and houses an animal science lab, greenhouse, and culinary kitchen classrooms.
 The 585,000-sf school also features a performing arts center, visual arts suite, a four-station athletic field house with an indoor track, a competition eight-lane swimming pool, outdoor learning environments, and a football stadium.

-Engineers provided mechanical, electrical, plumbing, fire protection, and telecommunications design, as well as construction administration services for the high school.
-IMEG engineers met regularly with the architect and owner to incorporate an integrated team approach to meet the aggressive design schedule.
-The project was delivered via CM with design assist from sub-contractors.
+Engineers provided MEP, fire protection, technology, and security design, as well as construction administration services for the high school.
+The IMEG team met regularly with the architect and owner to incorporate an integrated team approach to meet the aggressive design schedule.
+The project was delivered via CM with design assist from subcontractors.

-The building’s sustainability features include a ground source geothermal system (with a bore field located under the athletic fields), energy recovery, demand control for ventilation, LED luminaires, and natural daylighting for instructional spaces.
-Additional features of the mechanical and telecommunications systems include:
+The building’s sustainability features include a ground source geothermal system with a bore field located under the athletic fields, energy recovery, demand control for ventilation, LED luminaires, and natural daylighting for instructional spaces.
+Additional features of the mechanical and technology systems include: